CopilotC-Nvim/CopilotChat.nvim/README.md

   system_prompt = 'COPILOT_INSTRUCTIONS', -- System prompt to use (can be specified manually in prompt via /).

-  model = 'gpt-4.1', -- Default model to use, see ':CopilotChatModels' for available models (can be specified manually in prompt via $). group = nil, -- Default group of tools or array of groups to use (can be specified manually in prompt via @). sticky = nil, -- Default sticky prompt or array of sticky prompts to use at start of every new chat (can be specified manually in prompt via >).
+  model = 'gpt-4.1', -- Default model to use, see ':CopilotChatModels' for available models (can be specified manually in prompt via $). tools = nil, -- Default tool or array of tools (or groups) to share with LLM (can be specified manually in prompt via @). sticky = nil, -- Default sticky prompt or array of sticky prompts to use at start of every new chat (can be specified manually in prompt via >).

-  temperature = 0.1, -- GPT result temperature
+  temperature = 0.1, -- Result temperature
-  headless = false, -- Do not write to chat buffer and use history (useful for using custom processing) stream = nil, -- Function called when receiving stream updates (returned string is appended to the chat buffer) callback = nil, -- Function called when full response is received (retuned string is stored to history) remember_as_sticky = true, -- Remember model as sticky prompts when asking questions
+  headless = false, -- Do not write to chat buffer and use history (useful for using custom processing) callback = nil, -- Function called when full response is received remember_as_sticky = true, -- Remember model as sticky prompts when asking questions

   -- default selection
   -- see select.lua for implementation
-  selection = select.visual,
+  selection = require('CopilotChat.select').visual,

   -- default window options
   window = {